-Answer: You might answer by saying you did not choose the city; but I have chosen the university which is located in this city, and show the thrill to explore the city as well.
+Answer: You might answer by saying you did not choose the city, but I have chosen the university which is located in this city, and show the thrill to explore the city as well.
 If being asked name some interesting spots of the city that you would like to sightsee and some attention-grabbing features you would like to experience when you would go there.

 - Why did you choose this course?
 Is it relevant to your previous study?

 Answer: If the course is related to your previous studies, you should point that that is the main reason for choosing it.
 While, there might be also other factors for decision i.e. high-ranking, quality of the course, practice-orientation, alumni, else.
-On the other hand, if you are seeking to study in a new field, explain how you got interested in the course i.e. you were doing your own research on internet about the available study programs in Germany and you chose the course which mostly fulfilled your expectations for studies.
+On the other hand, if you are seeking to study in a new field, explain how you got interested in the course i.e. you were doing your own research on the internet about the available study programs in Germany and you chose the course which mostly fulfilled your expectations for studies.
 Name which are these factors that made you choose this specific course amongst a wide range of courses offered.

 - Why did you choose this university and how did you find about it?

 Answer: Explain how you got the information about the university you are about to study at and let them know what made you decide on this one.
-I.e. you may say that you have found that this university has a very appealing program for international students, reach study program, great internship opportunities, alumni, non-expensive study costs, eminence of the academic staff, or else.
+I.e. you may say that you have found that this university has a very appealing program for international students, reach study program, great internship opportunities, alumni, non-expensive study costs, the eminence of the academic staff, or else.
 In case you are about to study through an Erasmus + program, you have to explain you are benefiting from an intra-university cooperation of your home university with the German university you are about to study at.

-Tip: before the interview you are advised to visit the webpage of the university and get some insights about what makes this university feasible for your studies.
+Tip: Before the interview, you are advised to visit the webpage of the university and get some insights about what makes this university feasible for your studies.

 - Isn’t this course offered by any university or college in your country?

 Answer: You might answer this question cleverly by highlighting the difference in study quality and course structure between Germany with that in your country.
-Germany is everyone’s dream when it comes to study excellence, and just few world countries are serious competitors on that.
-You can state that studying in Germany would be of a great benefit for your future career due to the combination of contemporary knowledge and practice that German universities offer it.
+Germany is everyone’s dream when it comes to studying excellence, and just a few world countries are serious competitors on that.
+You can state that studying in Germany would be of great benefit for your future career due to the combination of contemporary knowledge and practice that German universities offer it.

 - Which are the other universities you have applied to?

-Answer: In case you did apply in another university in Germany, you must let them know.
+Answer: In case you did apply to another university in Germany, you must let them know.
 Explain that you are contented you have been accepted for studies by the current university and you are excited to start the enrollment in studies.

-- Who motivated you to go Germany?
+- Who motivated you to go to Germany?

 Answer: Let them know you have been constantly supported by your family, friend, or partner during the entire journey since the beginning and it continues so far.
 Name the person which mostly motivated to chase your overseas studies in Germany.